 Please note that if you are registering for the first time as a degree-seeking student, the Office of the Registrar site has information pertaining to your registration procedure.

-In addition to participating in the following programs, high school students with a B or better grade point average may enroll as non-degree students in summer session courses at the 100- or 200-level.
+In addition, high school students with a B or better grade point average may enroll as non-degree students in summer session courses at the 100- or 200-level.
 For more information call 202-885-8000, or e-mail email@example.com.